MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/a-enterprise-enrolment-and-azure-ad-tenants.md

 - Restrict and minimize the number of account owners within the enrollment to avoid the proliferation of admin access to subscriptions and associated Azure resources.

-- If multiple Azure AD tenants are used, ensure the account owner is associated with the same tenant as where subscriptions for the account are provisioned.
+- If multiple Azure Active Directory (AD) tenants are used, ensure the account owner is associated with the same tenant as where subscriptions for the account are provisioned.

 - Separate dev/test/prod environments at an EA account level to support holistic isolation.